 Overall Rating: 7.5 Night Girls out of 10

-Synopsis: At the Daily Planet offices Perry White isn’t sure about the latest front page story as he thinks it’ll only invite trouble.
+Synopsis: At the Daily Planet offices Perry White isn’t sure about the latest front-page story as he thinks it’ll only invite trouble.
 Lois believes in running the story.
-Perry relents and tells Lois to roll the presses with the front page story of “Superman’s Day Off.”
+Perry relents and tells Lois to roll the presses with the front-page story of “Superman’s Day Off.”

 Elsewhere Superman gives Atlas a chance to take a break by holding up the world.
 Atlas tells Superman about how when Zeus punished him to shoulder the burden of carrying the world he saw it as a challenge but eventually lost.
 Superman wonders how heavy the world is.
-Atlas says its whatever Superman can bear with even more added on.
+Atlas says it is whatever Superman can bear with even more added on.

 Atlas then hands Superman the world and takes off.

 Over Metropolis Lois Lane and Jimmy Olsen are riding on a helicopter to cover everything that happens on Superman’s “day off.”
 As they do Lois silently tells Clark she believes in him.

 While Superman holds up the world we see people doing good deeds, such as a kid rescuing a cat from a tree for an old lady.